Anwar-Abdel/FIlm-Finder/README.md

 # Installation
 1. Git clone the repository
 2. In the command line run the following commands once you have the project opened in vs code:
-3.
-   `npm init -y`
-   `npm install axios bcryptjs connect-flash`
-   `npm install dotenv ejs express`
-   `npm install express-ejs-layouts express-session method-override` `npm install mongoose mongodb passport`
-   `npm install passport-local`
+   `npm install`

 # Technologies used